JHarp199345/Gwriter/obsidian-plugin/README.md

 ## Retrieval (local RAG)

-The dashboard uses retrieval-augmented generation (RAG) to pull relevant context from your vault before asking the model to write.
+The dashboard uses retrieval-augmented generation (RAG) to pull relevant context from your vault before asking the model to write. **This is how the plugin maintains continuity across large manuscripts** - instead of sending full book files to the AI, it retrieves relevant chunks from your entire vault.

+**Context efficiency**: The plugin only sends the last 20,000 words of your active manuscript (sliding window) to the AI, not full book files.
+Full continuity with previous books and chapters comes from RAG retrieval.

 - **Whole-vault retrieval**: searches your vault (excluding folders you choose in settings) for relevant snippets.
+- **Retrieval profiles**: optionally restrict retrieval/indexing to a folder include list (story-only, research-heavy, manuscript-only, or your own custom profiles).
 - **Hybrid ranking**: combines heuristic matching, **BM25** (search-engine lexical ranking), and an optional semantic index.
 - **Local embeddings**: semantic retrieval runs locally (no external vector database).
 - **Diversity**: uses MMR-style selection to reduce near-duplicate snippets.